 There are also a couple of gift shops at the house plus additional gift shops elsewhere in the complex.

-A visit to Longleat is a full-day excursion if you also include a visit to the safari park.
+Guided tours last around an hour and a visit to Longleat is a full-day excursion if you combine it with a visit to the safari park.